2017 Washington Nationals season: Game 5, October 12

 Although they had 23 baserunners in the game, 13 of whom they left on base, the Nationals' season ended with elimination in the NLDS, as in their previous three postseason appearances, and it was the third time that they had played Game 5 of an NLDS at home and lost, the only MLB team other than the Oakland Athletics to lose more than one NLDS Game 5 at home over the previous decade.
 The Nationals became only the second team in MLB history to draw at least nine walks and score at least eight runs in a postseason game and still lose, the only previous team to do it having been the 1997 Cleveland Indians in the 1997 World Series.
 It was the eighth time the Nationals had played a one-run game in their postseason history, and they had lost all eight.
 It was the tenth time in a row that a team managed by Dusty Baker had lost a postseason game in which it had a chance to advance to the next round of the playoffs.
 Summing up the Nationals′ evening in a postgame interview, Jayson Werth said, "It feels like everything that could go wrong, did...I can't believe we lost that game."

 Game 5 of the NLDS was Baker's last as manager of the Nationals.
 On October 20, the Nationals announced that Baker, who was in the final year of his two-year contract in 2017, would not return in 2018.

 During an interview with Chris Russo on SiriusXM′s Mad Dog Sports Radio on October 26, MLB Chief Baseball Officer Joe Torre, whose portfolio includes oversight of MLB umpiring, said that the umpires had made an incorrect call on Matt Wieters's passed ball during Baez's fifth-inning at-bat.
 Torre said that under Rule 6.03, Javier Báez should have been called for offensive interference and that calling the ball dead should have taken precedence, which would have ended the inning on a strikeout instead of allowing two Cubs runners to score on the passed ball and Wieters's subsequent throwing error in a game that Chicago won by one run.
 He added that Dusty Baker could have requested a rules review on the play, but did not, and therefore the umpires′ ruling stood.

+October 12, 2017 8:08 pm EDT at Nationals Park in Washington, D.C.